-With approximately 145 race days each season, Finger Lakes Gaming & Racetrack has hosted over 62,000 horse races and entertained over 19 million fans since its opening in 1962.
+With more than 100 race days each season, Finger Lakes Gaming & Racetrack has hosted over 62,000 horse races and entertained over 19 million fans since its opening in 1962.
 Come experience the excitement for yourself!

 In 2002, Finger lakes introduced an Equine Swim Facility - one of the only aquatic facilities on track grounds in the country.
 The property also added video gaming machines in February 2004, transforming itself into a multifaceted entertainment destination.
 Our annual season of stakes is headlined by the New York Derby in July - the second leg of the Big Apple Triple for New York-bred 3-year-olds.
 The New York Breeders' Futurity in early Autumn is also a highlight.

 Our 450-acre property currently houses over 1,200 race horses in 21 barns.
 Along with the world-class equine swimming facility, Finger Lakes maintains a one-mile main racing track, a half-mile training track, and more than 1,500 video gaming machines and has welcomed more than 1.7 million visitors.

 Finger Lakes Gaming & Racetrack received full accreditation from the National Thoroughbred Racing Association (NTRA) by the association's Safety and Integrity Alliance in 2011.

 Avid racing fans will love our betting carrels, available for rent on a daily basis.
 Each betting carrel has its own TV monitor and EZ bet station to help make it convenient for guests to wager and watch live races.